Fat Joe: 1996–1999: Signing with Atlantic, Don Cartagena and Terror Squad

-2000-2005: Personal crisis, continued music career and "Lean Back"
+2000–2005: Personal crisis, continued music career and "Lean Back"

 In 2000, Cartagena's friend and Terror Squad artist Big Pun died that February of a heart attack.
 That same year, he lost his older sister and grandfather.
 The aftermath of his family and Big Pun's deaths sent Cartagena into a clinical depression.
 He began drinking heavily to cope with the pain.
-Around the same time, Armageddon, Triple Seis and Cuban Link have parted ways with Cartagena's Terror Squad imprint due to internal conflicts with him and Atlantic Records.
+Around the same time, Triple Seis left Terror Squad and Cuban Link have parted ways with Cartagena's Terror Squad imprint due to internal conflicts with him and Atlantic Records.
 Cartagena began seeking therapy for his depression issues with the help of his wife, Lorena.

 Cartagena then released his fourth studio album, Jealous Ones Still Envy (J.O.S.E.), on December 4, 2001.
 A sequel to his 1995 album, Jealous One's Envy, the album featured guest appearances by Ashanti, Ja Rule, N.O.R.E., Busta Rhymes, Petey Pablo, M.O.P., Ludacris, R. Kelly, Buju Banton, and various artists from his Terror Squad label.
 The lead single, "We Thuggin'", featuring R. Kelly was a hit single, but would not reach the superior level of its follow-up single, the Irv Gotti-produced song, "What's Luv?", featuring Ja Rule and Ashanti, which was released in early 2002.
 "What's Luv?" would chart at number two on the Billboard Hot 100, becoming Cartagena's second biggest commercial hit single in his career.
 It was also included on the soundtrack to the 2002 dramedy film, Juwanna Mann.
 At the time of the album's release, Cartagena's management transition to the Squad Music, a management wing of Terror Squad Entertainment after parting ways with Mick Bentson and Chris Lighty's Violator company.
 Jealous Ones Still Envy is Cartagena's biggest selling album in his career to date, having been certified platinum by the RIAA in May 2002 for the shipment over a million copies.
 During this period, Cartagena's wife, Lorena, became his stylist for the time being, also being credited for half-dressing her husband in a sleeveless jacket with his chest being nearly shown to the crowd while performing "What's Luv?" at MTV's annual Spring Break concert in 2002.

 However, despite the continuing success of "What's Luv?", his fifth studio album, Loyalty, released on November 12, 2002, was not as successful as Jealous Ones Still Envy.
 It debuted at number 31 on the Billboard 200.
 Its first single, "Crush Tonight" featuring Ginuwine, was also a commercial disappointment, peaking at number 77 on the Billboard Hot 100.
 Cartagena later appeared on Lil Jon and the Eastside Boyz's single, "Play No Games", alongside Oobie and Trick Daddy.
 Tony Sunshine filled in for Ginuwine as the chorus performer for "Crush Tonight" when he and Cartagena performed the song on a 2003 episode of the Comedy Central program Chappelle's Show.
 Also in 2003, he was featured in the pop single "I Want You" by Mexican singer Thalía.